 Your web server encountered an unexpected condition that prevented it from fulfilling the request by the visitor.
 Something has gone wrong, but the server can not be more specific about the error condition in its response to the visitor.
 For details on common causes of 500 errors, please visit the following link:

 This status code indicates that the HTTP method of the request from the client is not understood or supported by the server.
 The methods currently defined by the HTTP protocol are as follows: OPTIONS, GET, HEAD, POST, PUT, DELETE, TRACE, and CONNECT.

 This issue is generally indicative of an issue with the client used to access the server.

 This HTTP status code indicates that one server received an invalid response from another server that it was accessing while attempting to load a website or complete another request.
 This error page can appear in various forms, e.g., 502 Service Temporarily Overloaded, HTTP 502, 502 Proxy Error, and Temporary Error (502).
-This issue is commonly a network error between servers on the internet, however, there are some measures that can be taken such as refreshing the page, clearing your browser cache, using a different browser to load the site or starting a new browsing session.
+This issue is commonly a network error between servers on the internet; however, some measures can be taken, such as refreshing the page, clearing your browser cache, using a different browser to load the site, or starting a new browsing session.

-When you attempt to access a web-page, the server that your action is routed through places a time limit on that request.
-If a response is not provided after a certain amount of time, a 504 error page may appear in your browser.
+When you attempt to access a web page, the server where your action is routed through places a time limit on that request; if a response is not provided after a certain amount of time, a 504 error page may appear in your browser.
 504 errors are normally a result of attempting to contact a server that is either not properly functioning or undergoing maintenance.

 This error is caused by a client or browser attempting to use a version of the HTTP protocol that is not supported by the web server.
-This is a rare error and can likely be resolved by attempting to use a client that uses the correct current standards.
+This is a rare error and can likely be resolved by using a client who uses the correct, current standards.